1. Home

 • Compare tenants insurance

 Improve your home security measures by installing a burglar alarm or keeping valuables locked up.
-This could help to reduce the likelihood of theft, and insurers may lower your price.
+This could help to lower the risk of theft, meaning insurers may lower your price.
 But before you install anything, check with your landlord because you might need their permission.

-Pay a higher excess towards a claim.
-This shows insurers that you’re likely to claim only if there’s a good reason.
-Check out our guide on voluntary and compulsory excess.
+Pay a higher voluntary excess towards a claim.
+This shows insurers that you’re only likely to claim if there’s a good reason.
+Our guide on voluntary and compulsory excess includes more information on home insurance excess.

-Pay for your renters insurance annually, if you can.
-Insurers usually charge more for monthly instalments so paying in one go could save you money.
+Pay for your insurance annually if you can.
+Insurers usually charge more for monthly instalments due to interest and admin fees, so paying in one go could save you money.
+According to our data3, a paying monthly for contents insurance is £67 but an annual policy costs £56.

 Compare tenants insurance policies by shopping around to find the best deal for your needs and budget.